Introducing Quarchpy: Python Package for Power Data Analysis

 Quarch Power Studio (QPS) is a unique and powerful system for capturing and analyzing power data from storage devices using Quarch power modules.
 It can record and display live data for an unlimited time, then easily navigate through it, zooming in on the smallest details.

 The software is built on the Quarch Instrument Server (QIS) platform.
-QuarchPy can be used to launch and control an instance of QPS allowing power data to be displayed on the screen while running tests on a drive.
-An example of this can be found in Application Notes AN-015 to AN0017 where the recording example script is used to draw drive power data along with IOPS/Temperature and custom annotations, all in real time.
+QuarchPy (Python) can be used to launch and control an instance of QPS allowing power data to be displayed on the screen while running tests on a drive.
+An example of this can be found in Application Notes AN0017 where the recording example script is used to draw drive power data along with IOPS/Temperature and custom annotations, all in real time.

 Using QIS through QuarchPy

-All communication with QIS is via a simple network socket.
-Users can create their own scripts using QuarchPy to talk to the device via QIS.
-This is slightly lower-level than automating with QPS but, since QPS is built on QIS, the process is similar.
-An example of this can be found in application note AN-006 hot-plug example, where a function is made to power up and down a device multiple times to test how it copes, verifying the drive enumerates each time.
-We suggest to users that they download our application notes as a starting point for creating their own scripts using QuarchPy, and encourage the development of more complex tests from these notes.
+You can send commands and perform all kinds of tests.
+An example of this can be found in the application note AN-006 hot-plug example, where a function is made to power up and down a device multiple times to test how it copes, verifying the drive enumerates each time.
+We suggest to users that they download our application notes as a starting point for creating their own scripts using QuarchPy and encourage the development of more complex tests from these notes.

 Commands for specific modules can be found in the technical manual for each product and are available for download on our website.